 Biocompatibility evaluation of respiratory gas pathways in healthcare applications

 As the gases passing through these respiratory medical devices have to penetrate our bodies, it's absolutely essential that the materials they're made of are safe.
 In 2017, ISO 18562 was published to complement ISO 10993.
+However, it should be noted that a new version of this standard was recently published in March 2024.
 This standard, as its name suggests, provides a method for the appropriate assessment of breathing gas pathways in healthcare applications.
 It comprises 4 distinct parts, 3 of which are explained below :

-ISO 18562-1 Assessment and testing as part of a risk management process
+ISO 18562-1 Evaluation and testing within a risk management process

 The first part of the standard states that tests to assess the biocompatibility evaluation of breathing gas pathways must be carried out as part of a risk management process.
 This logically imposes a notion of conformity on all respiratory medical devices.